 GitHub has created a wonderful ecosystem built around the static websites generator Jekyll.
 GitHub Pages allows to generate, then to serve automatically Jekyll websites.
 This service, free and quite effective, brings together the best aspects of static websites – speed, reliability, security, ability to use

 git – while allowing their modification online.
+This article aims to show how to:

 If you haven’t already got one, create an account on GitHub by providing an username (beware, the username is important, because it will be used in the repository and the URL used by GitHub Pages), an email address and a password; otherwise, use your usual login informations.